Ben Brooks argues that you should ditch your laptop for an iPad Pro. He says the iPad has shown it is a better tool than a laptop.

 The gap between what you can do on an iPad compared with what you can do on a laptop has almost closed.
 Every new version of iOS makes the gap smaller.
 That will accelerate now Apple has split iPadOS from iOS.

-Some webpages still force the iPad to a mobile version, although you can now demand the desktop page.
+Apart from anything else, some web pages still force the iPad to a mobile version.
+This makes troubleshoooting hard.
+Although you can now demand the desktop page.

 I no longer use my MacBook as a portable.
 When I’m on the move the iPad is my preferred device.
 I fly with it, take it cafes and to meetings.
 Soon I will drop the MacBook, but not yet.